For UC Berkeley Students

 ELECTIVE COURSE

-J134 International Journalism
+J134 International Reporting

 In a globalizing world local stories often become international ones.
 From politics to financial markets to terrorism and climate change, a more closely connected world means critical issues do not stay put.
 Events in Russia, China, Iran and Venezuela regularly occupy headlines in the U.S. Learn the specialized techniques international journalists use to cover wars, political change, and social turmoil.
 Learn how to develop reliable sources, overcome language barriers, and perform their job safely of keeping readers around the world informed of critical issues emerging in foreign lands.